sora-xor/sora2-parachain/scripts/hrmp/README.md

   }
   main().catch(console.error);

+- Estimate relay KSM fees for HRMP open
+- You can estimate the exact fee required on the relay for `hrmp.initOpenChannel` and set `BuyExecution.fees` accordingly:

+  TS_NODE_TRANSPILE_ONLY=1 ts-node scripts/hrmp/open_to_asset_hub.ts \
+    --relay-ws wss://kusama-rpc.polkadot.io \
+    --para 1000 --capacity 1000 --messageSize 1048576 \
+    --estimate --relay-estimate-address <your-KSM-address>

+  The script prints the fee in plancks and KSM.
+Set `BuyExecution.fees` to at least 2x that value.

 - Alternative: use Polkadot-JS Apps
   - Go to SORA Kusama network, submit pallet_xcm -> send
   - dest: { parents: 1, interior: Here }